As Amazon Associates we earn from qualifying purchases.

 Technically any type of line that has a bit of weight to it can be used for skipping but the more that you develop your skill level and coordination, the more you will appreciate that a quality skipping rope is necessary.

-The above is most definitely at the high end and has a pretty hefty price tag but is adjustable and does offer different grades of rope, so if you are serious about jumping rope, this may be worth a look.
+The above is most definitely at the high end and has a pretty hefty price tag but it does offer different grades of rope, so if you are serious about jumping rope, this may be worth a look.

 Investing in a decent skipping rope doesn’t have to cost a lot though.
 There are some great options out there that are pretty inexpensive.